bachbaongan/Project/SQL/8_week_SQL_Challenge/Case Study #3/README.md

 ## Business task:
 Danny and his friends launched a new startup Foodie-Fi and started selling monthly and annual subscriptions, giving their customers unlimited on-demand access to exclusive food videos from around the world.

-This case study focuses on using subscription style digital data to answer important business questions on customer journey, payments, and business performances.
+This case study focuses on using subscription-style digital data to answer important business questions on customer journey, payments, and business performances.

 ## Entity Relationship Diagram
 ![case-study-3-erd](https://github.com/bachbaongan/Portfolio_Data/assets/144385168/4b72fbc2-4a43-4510-ac8d-38028b734fb9)